owncloud/QA/Server/Test_Plan_search_elastic.md

 ## Testing functionality

-- Run Testplan with encryption disabled and enabled
 - After each change, be sure to run `occ search:index:update` before testing the result.
 - `occ search:index:update` only updates the index for users, who have edited something.